This has been his professional career so far:

 Let us get to know you a little better ...

-What is architecture to you?
+What is architecture for you?

 Sustainability and architecture are increasingly united ...

 Sustainability has multiple and varied ways of being applied in Architecture.
 Some of these applications are inextricably linked to the origins of Architecture, it is built to protect itself from the outside, so the construction itself must be efficient.
 In traditional architecture we see many examples of this, with the indigenous materials and techniques of each area, from which we still have much to learn.
 Today we also have technological developments that enhance insulation, construction systems, and materials, to name a few examples.
 Another application, which interests me especially, is sustainability in the design, in the spaces, in the distribution itself, factors that favor the proper functioning of buildings.
 Basic elements in the design of a building such as patios, cross ventilation, orientation, natural lighting, etc., are of paramount importance both in terms of aesthetics and comfort.

 Currently, other aspects that make architecture more sustainable are also increasingly being taken into account: renewable energies, low-polluting materials or "proximity" materials that avoid polluting transport throughout the world ...
 The sum of All these elements allow us to make architecture better and better, quality and sustainable, in my opinion closely connected aspects.

 How do you imagine the architecture of the future?

 I imagine her very human, very in contact with people and with the environment.
 Large skyscrapers and urban centers will continue to exist, but I believe that we will integrate nature into these spaces, making them closer and more respectful.
 In addition, new technologies will change our way of living and moving, as well as our way of building, which opens up infinite possibilities as to what the city of the future will really be, and therefore its architecture and urban planning.